aminehaddad/django-environment-in-vagrant/README.md

 	django-admin.py startproject my_site .

-Setup the database models and, if used, run migrations:
+Setup the database models and run migrations:

-	./manage.py syncdb
 	./manage.py migrate

 You can now start the development web server: